 In 2017, the "By the Sea" actor told The New York Times that in the late '90s, while she was promoting "Playing by Heart," she was the recipient of unwanted advances from Weinstein.

 "I had a bad experience with Harvey Weinstein in my youth, and as a result, chose never to work with him again and warn others when they did," Jolie told the publication in an email.
 "This behavior towards women in any field, any country is unacceptable."

 Image Source: Getty / Dominique Charriau

-Italian actress and director Asia Argento says she was sexually assaulted by Weinstein 20 years ago but didn't speak out until now out of fear that he might ruin her career.
-Now, the actress has opened up to The New Yorker and shared her horrifying story, in which the much-older producer allegedly forcibly performed oral sex on her after she said no.
+Italian actor and director Asia Argento said she was sexually assaulted by Weinstein 20 years ago but didn't speak out until 2017 out of fear that he might ruin her career.
+That same year, the actor opened up to The New Yorker and shared her horrifying story, in which the much-older producer allegedly forcibly performed oral sex on her after she said no.

 After she initially said no, Argento said, she reluctantly agreed to giving him a massage, which then led to Weinstein forcing her legs open and performing oral sex on her against her wishes. "[He] terrified me, and he was so big," she said.
 "It wouldn't stop.
 It was a nightmare."

 Lucia Evans (who was known as Lucia Stoller when this event allegedly took place) met Weinstein back in 2004 when she was in her senior year at Middlebury College.
 Despite hearing rumors about Weinstein, Evans said she gave him her number because she wanted to be an actor.
 She said Weinstein quickly began calling her and asking her to meet until one day, Evans agreed to a daytime meeting at the Miramax office.